 How long do I own a grave for?

 When you buy a grave, the law states you purchase the Exclusive Rights of Burial for a set period of time.
 Authorities can’t go against this law.
 In our cemeteries, this is for 50 years.
-Every 5 years, we will write to you to give you the option of ‘topping up’ the Rights to reinstate the lease to 50 years.
+Every 5 years, you will have the option of ‘topping up’ the Rights to reinstate the lease to 50 years.
 It is vitally important you inform the cemetery office if you change address.
-If you decide to renew your lease, this may be on the condition that any memorials receive a full inspection and stability test and any defects found are subsequently repaired.
+If you decide to extend your lease, this may be on the condition that any memorials receive a full inspection and stability test and any defects found are subsequently repaired.

 Can you outline the council's and the grave owner's responsibilities?